valberrie/rathammer/doc/start.md

 On Windows "/Program Files (x86)/Steam/steamapps/common" On Linux "$HOME/.local/share/Steam/steamapps/common"

-All games are defined inside of 'config.vdf' ##TODO INFO ON WHERE CONFIG IS To map for a different Source game or use it for custom levels, you must edit config.vdf and set the default_game appropriately
+All games are defined inside of 'config.vdf'
+To map for a different Source game or use it for custom levels, you must edit config.vdf and set the default_game appropriately
 All paths for game configuration can be temporarily overridden with command line flags, use --help to see these.
 If Rathammer fails to start, read through the console output and look for lines like this: